How To Create A Boxplot In Google Sheets

 How To Create a Boxplot in Google Sheets

 Boxplots are a powerful way to visualize the distribution of numerical data.
 They provide a clear overview of the median, quartiles, and outliers in your dataset.
 Google Sheets makes it easy to create these insightful visualizations.
 Here’s a step-by-step guide on how to create a boxplot in Google Sheets.
-(See Also: How To Find Duplicates In 2 Columns In Google Sheets)
+(See Also: How To Combine Words In Google Sheets)

 Step 1: Prepare Your Data